jakubbester/fisa-project/README.txt

        it not injecting the full required file
     3. There were sevearl minor logical errors made in coming up with the final model for defining "Electronic Surveillance."
-    4.In defining the model, we ran into problems around fuzzy language.
+    4. In defining the model, we ran into problems around fuzzy language.
 For instance, whereas (3) very clearly states that intent is important, the other 3 definitions do not mention this term explicitly, but it seems to be inherently implied.
-    5.Moreover, there are definitions such as "reasonable expectation of privacy" that were difficult to translate and ended up being taken as primitives that do not confer their complexity.
+    5. Moreover, there are definitions such as "reasonable expectation of privacy" that were difficult to translate and ended up being taken as primitives that do not confer their complexity.
     6. For the front end itself, there were challenges in constructing questions that would not misrepresent anything.
 For instance, one of our questions is